Goulash

-Goulash (gulyás) is a meal made of meat and vegetables seasoned with paprika and other spices.
+Goulash (Gulyás, /hu/) is a meal made of meat and vegetables seasoned with paprika and other spices.
 Originating in Hungary, goulash is a common meal predominantly eaten in Central Europe but also in other parts of Europe.
 It is one of the national dishes of Hungary and a symbol of the country.

 Its origins may be traced back as far as the 10th century to stews eaten by Hungarian shepherds.
 At that time, the cooked and flavoured meat was sun-dried and packed into bags produced from sheep's stomachs, needing only water to make it into a meal.
 Earlier versions of goulash did not include paprika, as it was not introduced to Europe until the 16th century.

 Etymology

 The name originates from the Hungarian gulyás /hu/.
 The word gulya means 'herd of cattle' in Hungarian, and gulyás means 'cattle herder' or 'cowboy'.
 Over time the dish became gulyáshús ('goulash meat') – a meat dish which was prepared by herdsmen.
 In medieval times, the Hungarian herdsman of Central Europe made use of every possible part of the animal, as was common practice.
 As meat was scarce, nearly all of the animal was often used to make the soup.

 Today, gulyás refers both to the herdsmen, and to the soup or stew.
 From the Middle Ages until well into the 19th century, the Puszta was the home of enormous herds of cattle.
 They were driven, in their tens of thousands, to Europe's biggest cattle markets in Moravia, Vienna, Nuremberg and Venice.
 The herdsmen made sure that there were always some cattle that had to be slaughtered along the way, the flesh of which provided them with gulyáshús.